We Provide Transitional Housing for Women and Their Children

 Founder and President

-Linda graduated from Regents College with A.D in nursing and Lesley University in Cambridge with Bachelor of Science.
+Linda graduated from Regents College with Associates Degree in nursing and Lesley University in Cambridge with Bachelor of Science.
 She worked at Baystate Medical Center for over 35 years retiring in August of 2011.
 While at BMC Linda managed two nursing units and was responsible for the planning and implementation of those units.
 Her team won several national awards for patient satisfaction from Professional Research Consultants.
 In 2005 she co-founded New Hope Community Health Clinic.
 New Hope a free clinic treated over 1000 patients.
 Linda served on the Board of Directors since 2005 and served four terms as president.
 She has been on eight medical Mission teams serving with World Gospel Outreach in Tegucigalpa, Honduras.
 Linda has two children and four grandchildren.
-She attends Cottage Hill Church
+She attends Cottage Hill Church.

 Sgt.
 John Delaney

 Brent Monticue was born and raised in the foothills of the Appalachians with his father, a pastor in the Churches of God General Conference, his mom, a speech and language pathologist for the local public school system, and his younger sister.
 He attended college at Liberty University in Lynchburg, VA where he received a BS in Sports Management and met his best friend and lovely wife, Krystle VanWingerden.
 The two married in December of 2005 and remained in Virginia until September of 2006 while he worked as the ticketing sales manager for the Lynchburg Hillcats Single A baseball team.
 The two moved to Somers, CT, Krystle’s hometown, to begin working with her family’s commercial greenhouse business Grower Direct Farms and has, since then, become a part owner of the company.
-Today, Brent and Krystle have 4 children (Colin 8, Makenzie 7, Caden 5, and Jack 4).
+Today, Brent and Krystle have 4 children (Colin, Makenzie, Caden, and Jack).
 His family met Linda and Shannon Mumblo in 2008 while attending the same church and has been attending The City Church on Taylor St. in Springfield for 6 years.
 He is looking forward to the chance to expand his service to the Springfield City area beyond the walls of The City Church by working closer with Christina’s House.

 David W. Willoughby